vickmuir/Backup/evault-bmr-plugin.md

 ### Does BMR have open file backup capabilities?

-BMR has open file back up capabilities per Seagate.
-However, they recommend that the open file plug-in is used regardless.
-BMR doesn't replace the need for SQL/Oracle/Sharepoint plug-ins.
+BMR has open file back up capabilities.
+However, BMR doesn't replace the need for SQL or Oracle plug-ins.
 Click [here](evault-mssql-plugin-installation.html) for the MSSQL plug-in installation instructions.

 ### How much disk space and time does a BMR restore take?